ALANGUAGE/pla/README.md

 * I used no version control system and printed out the code.
 So I wrote the code very dense.
 With the code folding features of the editors there is no need any more.
 Beautifying the code is necessary.
-* remove the old Borland TASM code.
+* remove the old Borland Turbo Assembler(TASM) code.